 - 1. In ServiceNow, go to Flexera Integration > Integration Properties. - 2.
-In the list of Integration Properties, scroll down to the MID server name field (in the ServiceNow → FNMS section), and enter the full name of the MID server. - 3.
+In the list of Integration Properties, scroll down to the MID server name field (in the ServiceNow → FNMS section), and enter the full names of the MID servers.
+If you have multiple MID servers, enter their names here in a comma-separated list (no spaces). - 3.
 Optionally, in the Export file path field, enter an alternative file path location to store the .csv files.